tsudalab/PepGAN/README.md

 # PepGAN

-PepGAN is a generative adversarial network for peptide sequence generation it incorporates knowledge about negative samples via activity predictor.
+PepGAN is activity aware generative adversarial network for peptide sequence generation.

 Details about PepGAN methodology can be found here